The rate of Income Tax you pay depends on how much of your taxable income is above your Personal Allowance in the tax year.

 You pay the Scottish rate of Income Tax if you live in Scotland.
 This means some of your income tax will be paid to the Scottish Government.

-This means there is no overall change to the income tax rate you pay – whether you pay the basic, higher or additional rates.
-You'll pay the same overall rate of income tax as people in the rest of the UK.
+This meant there was no overall change to the income tax rate paid – whether you paid the basic, higher or additional rates.
+People in Scotland paid the same overall rate of income tax as people in the rest of the UK.